-Tsho/Lake of Athang which is located under Athang Gewog, Wangduephodrang at the pristine nature in abundance, the existence of the lake enhances beauty of landscape in Athang.
-A more than truth – mythical story states that the lake originally moved from a place close to Trongsa, where one could still see some mark of water body or a lake.
-The original lake believed to have been located along the main mule track between Trongsa and Wangduephodrang.
+Tsho/Lake of Athang which is located under Athang Gewog, Wangduephodrang at a pristine nature in abundance, the existence of the lake enhances the beauty of the landscape in Athang.
+A more than true – mythical story states that the lake originally moved from a place close to Trongsa, where one could still see some mark of a water body or a lake.
+The original lake is believed to have been located along the main mule track between Trongsa and Wangduephodrang.

 He kept the horse in the basement and offered timely forage and water daily.
 The mysterious white horse blessed him with plenty of gold & silver coins twice daily which made the family progressively rich in Phatakha village.

-As time advanced, the name, fame and prosperity of the family spread fast and wide.
-The Wangdzob of Wangduephodrang, one of the most powerful Governor of his time also heard of the unusual progressive success news of Phatakha family in Athang.
-The Wangdzob had sent a team of trusted Chamberlains to investigate and authenticate the incidence.
+As time advanced, the name, fame, and prosperity of the family spread fast and wide.
+The Wangdzob of Wangduephodrang, one of the most powerful Governors of his time also heard of the unusual progressive success news of the Phatakha family in Athang.
+The Wangdzob had sent a team of trusted Chamberlains to investigate and authenticate the incident.
 The Chamberlains got information about a mystical white horse being the cause of the family becoming richer by the day & months.
 Having been convinced of the success news and the cause of the family’s prosperity, the team of Chamberlains reported back to Wangdzob.
 The Wangdzob instructed his Chamberlains to return immediately to bring the horse for him.

 On reaching Phagtakha, the team of Chamberlains took the horse forcefully, even though, the horse was reluctant to budge from its stables.
 They struggled to pull and push the horse until they reached Tshangbub, from where the lake could be viewed for the last time en route to Wangduephodrang.
 The horse refused to budge any further.
 As a result of flogging and physical abuse, the horse said to have collapsed and ultimately breathed its last which caused immense worries to the Chamberlains without the horse to offer to Wangdzob.
 Left with no tangible alternative, they decided to take the saddle and the bridle rope to prove themselves but the horse accessories magically and mysteriously turned into rocks which can be seen even today in the rock forms.

-Signifying the horse blood, a patch of ground covered with red colored grass and two rocks resembling saddle shape and bridle can be seen on the way to Athang.
+Signifying the horse’s blood, a patch of ground covered with red-colored grass and two rocks resembling saddle shape and bridle can be seen on the way to Athang.
 Don’t forget to look for these rocks and the red grass patch if you ever happen to traverse through the area.